-- the varying needs of passengers are met and there is an alternative when there are delays associated with a - 9.7 There is an evidenced link between improved journey times to an airport and growth in passenger numbers23, and the subsequent economic benefits this brings, as identified in section 7.
+- 9.6 With the demand for air travel increasing and the Airport forecast to grow, it is vital that transport options to travel to the Airport continue to be invested in to ensure excellent connectivity across all modes.
+Travelling to the Airport is very time sensitive.
+Passengers and staff need to be sure that their choice of mode and the route is reliable and efficient.
+There is little slack to accommodate delays or cancellations.
+Therefore ensuring that the means of travel people choose are robust and meet their expectations is vital for making this part of their journey viable and stress free.
+Having a choice is also fundamental to ensure that the varying needs of passengers are met and there is an alternative when there are delays associated with a particular route or mode. - 9.7 There is an evidenced link between improved journey times to an airport and growth in passenger numbers, and the subsequent economic benefits this brings, as identified in section 7.
 However there are numerous other ways that improvements to surface access can boost the economic impact of the Airport.
 Reduced costs and time savings can make passengers, businesses, and workers more productive.
 The expansion and speeding up of the transport network can also make new journeys more viable, broadening the scope of our catchment and therefore the people and businesses which can benefit from the Airport's global connectivity.

 - 9.8 The need for good surface access is also vital for inbound tourists and business travellers.
-They arrive at the Airport with a need to travel on to the places they are visiting. but may be unfamiliar with the area and the transport network available.
+They arrive at the Airport with a need to travel on to the places they are visiting, but may be unfamiliar with the area and the transport network available.
 Some rent cars but many also use public transport connections, potentially with a switch in mode required to reach their final destination, which may be distant from the Airport.
-Having high quality connectivity is important for continuing to attract tourists to use us as their gateway to the region, and vital if Newcastle Airport is to be used as an international access point for elsewhere in the UK. - 9.9 The demand for travel to and from the Airport can have a negative and positive impact on the transport network which serves it.
+Having high quality connectivity is important for continuing to attract tourists to use us as their gateway to the region, and vital if Newcastle Airport is to be used as an international access point for elsewhere in the LIK - 9.9 The demand for travel to and from the Airport can have a negative and positive impact on the transport network which serves it.
 Additional traffic can add to the load on the local road network which could lead to congestion, but conversely increased patronage on public transport routes can result in improved viability of services.
 The strategy identifies constraints which may indicate the need for investment and the identification of spare capacity which could accommodate growth.
-It also allows for consideration of the impacts of other development around the Airport. as they can also place significant burden on transport infrastructure as well as the potential for proportionate investment. - 9.10 It needs to be considered that the Airport can generally only directly influence required investment and enhancements on the Airport site itself.
+It also allows for consideration of the impacts of other development around the Airport, as they can also place significant burden on transport infrastructure as well as the potential for proportionate investment. - 9.10 It needs to be considered that the Airport can generally only directly influence required investment and enhancements on the Airport site itself.
 The greatest improvements to access will be driven forward and delivered by external organisations.
 We will therefore work closely with our key business partners, transport bodies, and the Government to support the delivery of plans and investment projects which will ultimately bring positive change to our accessibility.